hhzl/LearnWords2/README.md

 ## Credits

 Anatol Marezhanyi, for the https://github.com/e1r0nd/LearnWords project which implements data storage, Leitner box mechanism and a GUI.
+That project is under reconstruction.

-The project here is based on ideas and originally on code from LearnWords but
+This project here is based on ideas and originally on code from LearnWords but has a different aim:
-1. implements the non-gui part only to allow other projects to use a library
+1. It implements the non-gui part only to allow other projects to use the [SRS](https://github.com/repeat-space/srs-knowledge) and datastorage part as a library
-2. is rewritten to a large extent
-3. adds data conversion functions for word list preparation and production of printed flash cards.
+2. It adds data conversion functions to be used through a CLI for word list preparation and production of printed flash cards.
+3. Most of it is rewritten.
+4. It uses Jasmine tests.

 ## Status